 Jersey City is coming to Paterson looking for revenge because of the defeat earlier in the season.
-They will use a revamped lineup and have shown great improvement in the last few weeks.

-two contests as preliminaries.
-They will meet St. Joseph's Varsity Tuesday night and the Jer-sey City J. V. team Friday.
+They will use a revamped lineup and have shown great improvement in the last few weeks, The Junior Varsity will play two contests as preliminaries.
+They will meet St. Joseph's Var-